Z-siteA Companion to the Works of Louis Zukofsky

 14 my dead sister: see note at 2.

-15 That there comes a time when twenty years are but one day…: from a 9 April 1863 letter by Karl Marx to Frederick Engels: “In great historical processes, twenty years are but as one day—and then may come days which are the concentrated essence of twenty years” (also qtd. in “Thanks to the Dictionary,” CF 279).
+15 That there comes a time when twenty years are but one day…: from a 9 April 1863 letter by Karl Marx to Frederick Engels: “In such great developments, twenty years are but as one day—and then may come days which are the concentrated essence of twenty years” (as qtd in Lenin, “Teachings of Karl Marx”; also qtd. in “Thanks to the Dictionary,” CF 279).
 However, in American Friends, CZ suggests an intriguing connection with Washington Irving, “Rip Van Winkle” (1819): “…it’s twenty years since he want away…but whether he shot himself…nobody can tell…for the whole twenty years had been to him but as one night” (as qtd.
 American Friends 26)—these phrases express the townspeople’s reaction to Rip’s disappearance, except for the last which describes Rip’s feelings on his return.
 In the next scene of the play, Attendant R explains Attendant D’s disappearance: “They explained nothing.
 Said he shot himself” (20), and then late in the play when Attendant D mysteriously reappears, he explains: “Oh, I see what’s troubling you!
 I’ve been at Valenciennes, man, sleeping on the railroad tracks […]” (48).

 16 workers of the — […] Of the Lutterworth world…: cf. concluding sentence of Marx and Engels, The Communist Manifesto.